tauri-apps/rustdocusaurus/README.md

 const generateSidebar = require("./generateSidebar");
 const fs = require("fs").promises;

-// Where your docs live, should be the folder container the crates docs const originPath = "/path/to/project/target/doc/";
+// Where your docs live, should be the folder containing the crates docs const originPath = "/path/to/project/target/doc/";

 // Where you'll save your MD files